Logeswaran123/Machine_Learning/README.md

 # Machine_Learning

-### Here I have specified som projects on different machine learning algorithms to check out.
+### Here I have specified some projects on different machine learning algorithms to check out.
 The algorithms used here are

 * Regression